 Today, we’re talking about improving your spaghetti endgame so that your pasta primavera tastes like it’s from the best Italian restaurant in the world.
 Learning how to finish pasta will help take your spaghetti dinners from good to great.

 If you know how to cook, chances are you can make a plate of pasta just fine.
-Yet there are a few secret tips that separate your average bowl of penne with tomato sauce from a lip-smackingly delicious dish of Fresh Rigatoni with Spicy Pork Ragu.
-Here are a few: use plenty of water, let it come to a rolling boil, salt the water adequately, and cook up a delicious sauce.
+If you love noodles, there are a few secret tips that separate your average bowl of penne with tomato sauce from a lip-smackingly delicious dish of Fresh Rigatoni with Spicy Pork Ragu.

 Of course, there are tricks for cooking: use plenty of water, season adequately with salt, let it come to a roiling boil before you introduce the noodles, and then pair them with a delicious sauce.
 These steps are all crucial, but the most important step comes after the pasta is mostly cooked.